GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/basics/index.md

 ## Registering service workers

 To register an extension service worker, specify it in the `"background"` field of the `manifest.json` file.
 Use the `"service_worker"` key, which specifies a single JavaScript file.
+Service workers in web pages or web apps register service workers by first feature-detecting for `serviceWorker` in `navigator` then calling `register()` inside feature detection.
+This does not work for Extensions.

 ```json
 {